 - 5. All post-decree motions re-opening a case must set forth the same caption as the initial filing. - 6.
 Initial pleadings and forms, to open or re-open a case, shall contain the following pertinent information: - a.
 Current name(s) and address or addresses - b.
-The birth dates of any children involved in the proceedings c.
-When required on a Court document, an address must be a street address and, if applicable, any post office box numbers used as a mailing address;

-d.
-If the party filing the pleading or motion desires the Clerk to serve the opposing party in a manner other than by certified mail, instructions for service must be provided to the Clerk at the time the pleading or motion is filed;
+The birth dates of any children involved in the proceedings - c.
+When required on a Court document, an address must be a street address and, if applicable, any post office box numbers used as a mailing address; - d.
+Instructions for service on opposing parties must be provided to the Clerk at the time the pleading or motion is filed; - e.

-e.
 No responsive pleading or motion will be considered by the Court unless proof of service is endorsed thereon.
-The proof of service shall state the manner in which service was accomplished as well as the date it was submitted and signed in accordance with Ohio Civil Rule 11.

-- 7. Any proposed entry submitted to the court which is subject to Civ.
+The proof of service shall state the manner in which service was accomplished as well as the date it was submitted and signed in accordance with Ohio Civil Rule 11. - 7.
+Any proposed entry submitted to the court which is subject to Civ.
 R. 58(B) as modified by Civ.
 R. 73(I) must contain a certificate of service including the names and addresses of all parties and other interested persons required to be served. - 8.
-Social security numbers and dates of birth are personal identifiers and shall not be filed in any filing in this Court that is available for inspection by the general public.
-Personal identifiers may be submitted on a separate document that is to be shredded by the Clerk once the information is put into the system.
+Social security numbers necessary to perfect filings will be removed or redacted from any otherwise public record.
 See also Rule 1.9. - 9.
 All financial account numbers shall be treated as confidential and will not be part of the public record.
 A separate confidential file will be maintained by the Court, which contains such numbers.
 See Local Rule 1.4 (B) and Local Rule 1.9(B). - 10.
 A request for Issuance of Summons shall be filed with all original and amended complaints or petitions in civil actions. - 11.
 All filings must contain original signatures in ink except as set forth in Section 12 herein below.
 Persons who are not an attorney may not sign on behalf of an attorney.
+An attorney may sign on behalf of their clients with prior approval of the Court.

-12. Pursuant to the authority extended the Court by Civil Rule 5(E) and Juvenile Rule 8, the Court adopts the following procedures for the acceptance of facsimile copies, subsequent to the original complaint, of pleadings and other papers may be filed in this manner:
+- 12. Pursuant to the authority extended the Court by Civil Rule 5(E) and Juvenile Rule 8, the Court adopts the following filing procedures for the acceptance of copies subsequent to the original complaint- of pleadings and other papers: - a.
+The Court's preferred method of filing shall be by electronic filing submission for all cases with the Court and its Clerk as provided herein.
+The address for filing shall be: doc426@coshoctoncounty.net.
+With prior permission and until such time facsimile filing is dissolved, the Court will also maintain a dedicated telephone line and facsimile machine for filing.

-a.
-The Court shall maintain an independent private telephone line, publish the number of the same, and maintain a facsimile machine for utilization by members of the bar authorized to practice law in Ohio and/or pro se parties in filing documents with the Court and its Clerk as provided herein.
 The facsimile telephone number is (740) 623-6514.

+Effective January 1, 2022: The Court will no longer accept facsimile filing and will only accept filings in person or by electronic filing submission.